 …But what about a search engine bot?
 How do websites like Google and Bing find what you post online, in order to index it for others to find when they use their search bars?
 If you’ve thought about why you should use articles to market your book, and decided that it would be a wise course of action for your Internet marketing plan, then this will naturally raise more questions, such as how often you should be posting them.

 The short answer is that you should be updating your website as often as possible—every day even—with quality articles over 1,000 words each.
-If you haven’t noticed already, all of our blog articles that we publish here, for the StrataGem website, follow a minimum standard of 1,500 words each.
+If you haven’t noticed already, all of the blog articles that I publish here, for the StrataGem website, follow a minimum standard of 1,500 words each.
 Some are above 2,000; some are above 3,000.
-We have a white paper over 20,000.
+I have a white paper over 20,000.